intarchboard/program-rfced-future/PossibleGoalsandPointsMade.md

 * Tooling responsibility?
 * Responsibility to set publishing standards?
 * Compliance with publication standards?
+* Establishing/overseeing formal processes to determine the value of RFCs to societies?
+    * Provides recommendations to make series more accessible to the various audiences?

 ### Relationships and lines of responsibility, and transparency